leventeberes4/bike-inventory-system/README.md

+_Note: This project was originally developed for a client, but the collaboration has ended.
+I’m continuing development independently._
-# Fietsenwacht Inventory System
+# Bike Inventory System

-An internal tool for Fietsenwacht, a mobile bike repair company in the Netherlands.
+An internal tool for a mobile bike repair company in the Netherlands.
 The application connects mechanics working on the road with the company’s inventory system, allowing fast bill creation for clients and seamless tracking of used parts.

 ## 🔧 Purpose